huggingface/diffusion-models-class/unit4/README.md

 _Pipeline from [MaskGIT](http://arxiv.org/abs/2202.04200)_

 The UNet architecture at the heart of many current diffusion models is also being replaced with different alternatives, most notably various transformer-based architectures.
 In [Scalable Diffusion Models with Transformers (DiT)](https://www.wpeebles.com/DiT) a transformer is used in place of the UNet for a fairly standard diffusion model approach, with excellent results.
 [Recurrent Interface Networks](https://arxiv.org/pdf/2212.11972.pdf) applies a novel transformer-based architecture and training strategy in pursuit of additional efficiency.
-[MaskGIT](http://arxiv.org/abs/2202.04200) and [MUSE]http://arxiv.org/abs/2301.00704 use transformer models to work with tokenized representations of images, although the [Paella](https://arxiv.org/abs/2211.07292v1) model demonstrates that a UNet can also be applied successfully to these token-based regimes too.
+[MaskGIT](http://arxiv.org/abs/2202.04200) and [MUSE](http://arxiv.org/abs/2301.00704) use transformer models to work with tokenized representations of images, although the [Paella](https://arxiv.org/abs/2211.07292v1) model demonstrates that a UNet can also be applied successfully to these token-based regimes too.

-With each new paper more efficient or performant approaches are being developed, and it may be some time before we see what peak performance looks like on these kinds of iterative refinement tasks.
+With each new paper more efficient approaches are being developed, and it may be some time before we see what peak performance looks like on these kinds of iterative refinement tasks.
 There is much more still to explore!

 Key references